ixiagames/openfl-jsrunner/README.md

 - Create a class implementing `extension.jsrunner.JSHandle`.

-- Init JSRunner with your JS sources (internal or external) and an instance of the created class.
+- Call `extension.jsrunner.JSRunner.init` with your JS sources (internal or external) and an instance of the created class (see example).

 - Method `onJSRunnerReady` is required and will be called when all the JS sources are loaded and started running.